CynthiaArdman-Appomni/NightCityBot/README.md

 * `!attend` – every verified player can run this on Sundays to receive a weekly $250 attendance reward.
 The command refuses to run more than once per week.
 * `!event_start` – fixers can activate this in the attendance channel to temporarily allow `!attend` and `!open_shop` for four hours outside of Sunday.
 * `!due` – displays a full breakdown of the baseline fee, housing and business rent, Trauma Team subscription and upcoming cyberware medication costs that will be charged on the 1st.
+* `!last_payment` – show the details of your last automated payment.
 * `!collect_rent [@user] [-v] [-force]` – run the monthly rent cycle.
 Supply a user mention to limit the collection to that member.
 Use `-force` to ignore the 30 day cooldown.
 * `!simulate_rent [@user] [-v] [-cyberware]` – identical to `!collect_rent` but performs a dry run without updating balances.
 When a user is specified the output notes that a DM and last_payment entry would be created.
 With `-cyberware` the upcoming medication cost for the specified user is also shown.
 * `!simulate_all [@user]` – run both simulations at once.
 When a user is given the rent output indicates that a DM and last_payment entry would be created.